s8sg/docker-firecracker/README.md

 Generic container for launching a firecracker microVM inside a Docker container

 > * It attaches to the VM as many NICs as the docker container has
-> * The VM gets the original container IPs
-> * Uses macvtap tun devices for best network throughput
 > * Outputs serial console to stdio, thus visible using docker logs

 ### Getting Started :